A great way to put tenants off your property is to demand a big lump-sum payment before they can move in. This lump-sum is the amalgamation of:

 We have found, however, that tenants are much happier paying for the first month’s rent when they pay it to a reputable third party.

 The tenants feel safer when a third party is securing the rent because it means that, should their new landlord turn out to be fraudulent, they won’t lose their rent money.
+Even though you are a respectable landlord, it’s all about perceptions when winning tenants over at the beginning of your relationship.

 You can do just this with OpenRent’s Rent Now service.
 With us, the tenant will be much happier to pay, as they know they are paying their first month’s rent to the UK’s largest letting agents, who will protect it for them until they have moved in.